No matter how ready you are to move on, divorce is a physically, emotionally, and financially draining experience for many reasons.

 Financial Mistake Four: Avoiding Tax Implications That Effect Every Part of Your Divorce

 If you have children, child support and custody are going to come with huge tax implications, which will be determined by how the parenting plan is outlined.

 Even without children, there are tax implications for retirement benefits, 401(k)s, investments, home and property sales, and even spousal support changes that went into effect after January 1, 2019.

 Financial Mistake Five: Giving In To Retail Therapy

 Your new-found freedom can often be reflected in your appearance, which is why newly divorced people often buy new cars, clothes, or even take expensive, celebratory trips marking the beginning of their new lives.

-While it is tempting to reward yourself on the new start, the long-term financial effects can be overwhelming.
+While it is tempting to reward yourself for the new start, the long-term financial effects can be overwhelming.
 Single life, including shouldering all the bills — and the expenses you agreed to in the divorce — is something you should get used to before you start spending money you may need later.

-If you are considering a divorce and would like to know more about how your unique circumstances transfer financially, contact our Los Angeles family law attorneys at the Land Legal Group to discuss the details of your case during a free consultation by calling 310-552-3500 today.
+If you are considering a divorce and would like to know more about how your unique circumstances transfer financially, contact our Los Angeles family law attorneys at the Land Legal Group to discuss the details of your case during a consultation by calling 310-552-3500 today.